haizdesign/leaky-paywall-email/README.md

-# leaky-paywall-email
+### leaky-paywall-email

-# The original file 9 Feb 2016
+This is the original file 9 Feb 2016.
+Works in browsers, code editors and outputs nicely from WP Better Emails.